 The Bouvier Des Flanders is amazing with family and children, but wary of strangers and other dogs.
 This breed doesn’t back down from a challenge.

-As you might expect, their thick curls require a lot of upkeep, and you’ll be visiting the groomer often.
+As you might expect, fluffy dog breeds with thick curls require a lot of upkeep, and you’ll be visiting the groomer often.

 Another breed which is famous for hunting and retrieving waterfowls, the American Water Spaniel is known for their sharp wit and playfulness.